Karlos-5160/Cloudpad/README.md

 # Cloudpad
-Your own fully customizable Text Editor now say bye bye to that old vintage style Notepad <br>
+Your own fully customizable Text Editor, now say bye bye to that old vintage style Notepad <br>
 CloudPad is a simple, lightweight fully customizable text editor created using Python and Tkinter.
 It serves as an alternative to Notepad, providing text editing functionalities in a user-friendly interface.

 ## Features